langfuse/langfuse-docs/pages/docs/scores/model-based-evals/ragas.md

 Now lets make a batch and score it.
 Ragas uses huggingface dataset object to build the dataset and run the evaluation.
-If you run this on your own production data, use the right keys to extract the question, contrexts and answer from the trace
+If you run this on your own production data, use the right keys to extract the question, contexts and answer from the trace

 ```python